Saswata777/Real-Time-Code-Editor/README.md

     ```

 5.  **Run the Server**:
-    *(Make sure you are in the root folder)*
+    *(Make sure you are in the backend folder)*

     #### Runs the FastAPI server
     ```bash
-    uvicorn backend.app.main:app --reload
+    uvicorn app.main:app --reload
     ```

     *The server should now be running on `http://localhost:8000`.*